Originally published at https://ideapod.com/differences-loving-being-in-love/

 Loving someone, like your mother or father, is the kind of love that you need.
 You need them around, you need them to show up for you, you need them to take care of you.

-But being in love means giving people the space they need, when they need it, regardless of the place it leaves you.
+But being in love, on the other hand, means giving people the space they need, when they need it, regardless of the place it leaves you.

 12) You Want People to Feel Loved, You Want to Be Loved